beetrandahiya/Spanish_vocabpractice/README.md

 # Usage
 Just download and run spanish_vocab.pyw  <br>
 and that's all you need to do.<br>
-Then after sometime a popup like this will appear.
+Then after sometime a popup like this will appear.<br>
 <img src="Screenshot (197).png">

 And yeah, i forgot to tell you another nice thing, <br>